qdrant/docs/qdrant/v0.11.0.x/distributed_deployment.md

 Before responding to the client, the peer handling the request dispatches all operations according to the current topology in order to keep the data synchronized across the cluster.

-- reads uses a partial fan-out strategy to optimize latency and availability
+- reads are using a partial fan-out strategy to optimize latency and availability
 - writes are executed in parallel on all active sharded replicas

 Once the server responds, peers have been updated provididing a read after write consistency for sequential operations.

-However it gets more complicated for concurrent operations, especially when they are issued against different peers.
+However, it gets more complicated for concurrent operations, especially when they are issued against different peers.

-Given that qdrant does not provide transactional operations at the level of a collection, it is not possible to enforce that all peers have observed the same operations in the same order.
+Given that, Qdrant does not provide transactional operations at the level of a collection, it is not possible to enforce that all peers have observed the same operations in the same order.

 ![Embeddings](/docs/concurrent-operations-replicas.png)

-For this reason it is recommended to perform write operation targeting a specific collection with overlapping keys in a sequential fashion by, for instance, using a distributed queueing mechanism as a proxy.
+For this reason, it is recommended to perform write operation targeting a specific collection with overlapping keys in a sequential fashion by, for instance, using a distributed queueing mechanism as a proxy.

 Search queries can be safely performed concurrently without risks.